cunymatthieu/tgenv/README.md

 ## Usage
 ### tgenv install
-Install a specific version of terragrun
+Install a specific version of terragrunt
 `latest` is a syntax to install latest version `latest:<regex>` is a syntax to install latest version matching regex (used by grep -e)